 - How to conduct investigations and hearings that protect the safety of Complainants and Respondents, and promote accountability

-- Implicit bias
+- Implicit bias and cultural competence

 - Disparate treatment and impact